Nitesh Singhal

 Engineering Leader - AI/ML Infrastructure & Generative AI

-Nitesh Singhal is an Engineering Leader with over 12 years of experience building mission-critical systems at companies including Google, Uber, and Microsoft.
+Nitesh Singhal is an Engineering Leader with over 12 years of experience architecting large-scale data and AI/ML infrastructure at Google, Uber, and Microsoft.

 Speaking